sevifinance/Sevi-Docs/src/pages/termsConditionsSellers.md

 14.4.
 All communication between you and us in relation to these Seller Terms of Service shall be in English.

+14.5.
+This clause 14 does not apply to the service of any proceedings or other documents in any legal action or, where applicable, any arbitration or other method of dispute resolution.

 ## 15. INTELLECTUAL PROPERTY

 15.1.
 All Intellectual Property Rights in and related to the Sevi Platform (including, but not limited to, any Updates) and any data, analytics, research or other information contained in, displayed on or generated by the Sevi Platform or otherwise prepared by us with data or information from your, or any other user’s, access to and/or use of the Sevi Platform (collectively the “Platform Information”) shall be, and shall remain our exclusive property, and you acknowledge that you shall not obtain any Intellectual Property Rights in or to the Platform or the Platform Information.